-- Having a defined framework for the approval, control, management, monitoring and reporting of underwriting activity and its associated risks as set out in the Company's Underwriting Manual. - Having defined underwriting authorisation limits and approval procedures. - Maintaining a risk register which is assessed on a regular basis. - Performing stress and scenario testing during the ORSA process to assess the risk under stressed conditions. - Regular monitoring of the Company's underwriting performance by ExCo. - Using reinsurance, either through proportional or non proportional arrangements to reduce the Company's exposure. - The standard formula SCR includes an assessment and quantification of the underwriting risk exposure. - The Company's AF conducts quarterly reserve reviews to determine the appropriate reserving levels.
+- Having a defined framework for the approval, control, management, monitoring and reporting of underwriting activity and its associated risks as set out in the Company's Underwriting Manual. - Having defined underwriting authorisation limits and approval procedures. - Maintaining a risk register which is assessed on a regular basis. - Performing stress and scenario testing during the ORSA process to assess the risk under stressed conditions. - Regular monitoring of the Company's underwriting performance by ExCo. - Using reinsurance, either through proportional or non proportional arrangements to reduce the Company's exposure. - Assessment, quantification and monitoring of the underwriting risk exposure through the standard formula SCR calculation. - The Company's AF conducts quarterly reserve reviews to determine the appropriate reserving levels.